Afrrcyn/compYear2/progLanguagesParadigm/Functional Programming.md

 v1 = if b then 5 else 6
 v2 = 7 * (if b then 5 else 6)
 ```
 > Means exactly what it looks like.
+The `if then else` instructions are not instructions, it's just like writing mathematical definitions in cases

 Defining a function:
 ```haskell